 Learn about their daily life — the good days, the bad days and their home life.
 Ask things like:

-• What is a typical good day like for you?
+- What is a typical good day like for you?

-• What is a typical bad day like for you?
+- What is a typical bad day like for you?

-• How many bad days have you had in the last month?
+- How many bad days have you had in the last month?

-• Do you feel safe at home?
+- Do you feel safe at home?

-• Are you getting enough to eat?
+- Are you getting enough to eat?

-• Are you getting hurt at home?
+- Are you getting hurt at home?

-• Do you have an adult you can talk to?
+- Do you have an adult you can talk to?

-• Do you have a friend you can talk to?
+- Do you have a friend you can talk to?

 Strengthen the connection by building trust

 Talking about mental health can make a teen feel vulnerable.
 It’s important to establish a sense of trust and work to ease that fear of feeling vulnerable.
 Start building trust early — use small talk to ease into the appointment or bring up little things the patient has mentioned in previous appointments, such as looking forward to a meetup with friends, how a game they love is coming along, what the ending of the book they mentioned was, etc. Keep it light.
 Avoid talking about school, as school life is often a source of stress for young people.
-Focus on mentioning things that are pleasure related.
+Focus on mentioning things that the teen enjoys.
 Explain that your role is to keep them physically and mentally healthy and that you’re here to help them with both.

 Be honest regarding what you must do with the information shared.
 Teens aren’t big on doctors, and they need to know they can trust you.
 Remember, “A spoonful of sugar helps the medicine go down.”
-So provide them with a safe, open space.
+So, provide them with a safe, open space.
 They need trust to help you help them.